Rheingold Brewery: Marketing

 Rheingold developed a successful marketing formula in the early 1940s that led to thirty years of share strength.
 It included radio and television jingles, the annual "Miss Rheingold" contest, official sponsorship of the New York Mets, and print and TV advertising with racial diversity that was atypical at the time.

 Rheingold was the official beer of the New York Mets, and its advertisements featured John Wayne, Jackie Robinson, Sarah Vaughan and the Marx Brothers.
 Humorist and radio personality Jean Shepherd was the radio spokesman for Rheingold's radio ads on New York Mets broadcasts in the 1970s.

-Famous cartoon animator Jay Ward(ROCKY AND BULLWINKLE) produced several animated commercials for Rhinegold;featuring an inept theatrical troupe' titled "The Rhinegold Extra Dry,Extra Talented Players".
+Famous cartoon animator Jay Ward (Rocky and Bullwinkle) produced several animated commercials for Rheingold, featuring an inept theatrical troupe' titled "The Rheingold Extra Dry, Extra Talented Players".

 Rheingold's radio and TV commercials typically featured jingles that became widely known.
 One was written by jazz musician Les Paul in 1951.
 Another was set to Émile Waldteufel's, Estudiantina Waltz, Op.
 191, with the words:

 My beer is Rheingold, the dry beer.

 Think of Rheingold whenever you buy beer.

 It's not bitter, not sweet; it's the dry flavored treat.

 Won't you try extra dry Rheingold beer?

 When Nat King Cole became the first major black entertainer to host a television show, many advertisers demurred; Rheingold on the other hand became the New York regional sponsor for Cole's show.
 Rheingold aired television ads featuring African American, Puerto Rican, and Asian American actors to appeal to its racially diverse customer base.
 Rheingold also sponsored The Jackie Robinson Show on Sunday evenings during the late 1950s and early 1960s.

 Rheingold's core consumer was working class men.
 A 2003 New York Times article gave a creative description: "Rheingold Beer was once a top New York brew, guzzled regularly by a loyal cadre of workingmen, who would just as soon have eaten nails as drink another beer maker's suds."
 During the cleanup of the World Trade Center rubble after the 2001 collapse, Rheingold cans were found that had been stashed in the beams by construction workers decades earlier.

 In 2004, Rheingold stirred controversy in New York City with a series of ads that mocked New York City Mayor Michael Bloomberg's ban on smoking in bars and enforcement of city laws prohibiting dancing in bars that did not have a "cabaret license".
 Bloomberg responded by drinking Coors in public.